Family of 3 – So Wild, So Free

 Lucille”, at the Petrified ForestArizona

-I found an older 2nd gen Toyota Sienna, and I had to drive all the way to New Mexico to get it.
-The cost was minimal, and it was loaded with fancy options.
+I found a 2nd gen Toyota Sienna, in the exact color I wanted.
+I had to drive all the way to New Mexico to get it, but the cost was minimal – and it was loaded with fancy options.

 It had a sunroof, leather seats, a 10 speaker JBL sound system, and most importantly…everything still worked.